 Panel Discussion © Korea Safety Health Environment Foundation

 The last session was a panel session between the speakers, experts and the participants.
 Besides the previous speakers, Choony Kim, Vice President of Korean Federation for Environmental Movement(KFEM) introduced a couple of activities of international organizations which have been able to communicate with DPRK such as UNEP, Ramsar Wetland Convention and EAAFP.
 As described above, DPRK has become one of our Partnership countries since 14 December 2018.
-As a participant, our Programme Officer, Ms. Hyeseon Do, made a short explanation regarding on how EAAFP are connecting with North Korea and shared the last visiting experience briefly.
+As a participant, our Programme Officer, Ms. Hyeseon Do, made a short explanation regarding on how EAAFP are connecting with DPR Korea and shared the last visiting experience briefly.

 Overall, all the participants agreed that unfortunately, there were some limitations when it comes to obtaining DPRK’s exact environmental information.
 However, it shouldn’t be frustrated or discouraged simply.
 Instead, ROK government, scholarships and private sectors try to engage in through each others’ coordination.
 Besides, It was also suggested to raise the opportunities via the existing international organizations; activities, which are comparatively irrelevant with political fluctuations, like EAAFP.
 For example, EAAFP is seeking out an SIS(Sister Site Arrangements) between Hwaseong Wetlands in ROK and Mundok Wetland in DPRK and Adelaide International Bird Sanctuary in Australia.
 EAAFP hopes to develop a range of activities so that it can raise awareness between the countries and contribute to improving their relationships as well.